terryyz/terryyz/README.md

 ## Hi there :wave:

 #### News
-Will work with [Conrad Sanderson](https://github.com/conradsnicta) this summer on the improvement of Tools for Data Analytics and Machine Learning.
+Will work with [Conrad Sanderson](https://github.com/conradsnicta) this summer on the improvement of tools for data analytics and machine learning.
 But still looking for more fun :p

 #### About Me